-- The Jardín de Cactus near Guatiza (the region with extensive plantations of prickly pear cactus) in the north-east of Lanzarote is garden with over 1,100 different varieties of cactuses (and pseudo cactuses I learned) from all over the world.
+- The Jardín de Cactus near Guatiza (the region with extensive plantations of prickly pear cactus) in the north-east of Lanzarote is a garden with over 1,100 different varieties of cactuses (and pseudo cactuses I learned) from all over the world.
 Built as a multi-tiered amphitheater, it is an impressive and peaceful site to visit.

-- The Los Jameos del Agua and Cueva de los Verdes attractions can be found about 10 kilometers further north on the LZ-1, close to the town of Arrieta.
+- The Los Jameos del Agua and Cueva de Los Verdes attractions can be found about 10 kilometers further north on the LZ-1, close to the town of Arrieta.
 Caused by eruptions of the Corona volcano, both are part of a 6-kilometer /4-mile structure of underground/underwater volcanic tunnels that lead into the sea.
-The tunnels are the longest in the world and along the way, there are at least 16 lava caves (jameos).
+The tunnels are the longest in the world, and along the way, there are at least 16 lava caves (jameos).
 Los Jameos del Agua is located closest to the coast and has an interior lake which is fed by the sea and hosts a unique species of crustacean.
 The site is also used as a concert hall.

 - Mirador del Rio is a viewpoint on the northwestern coast of Lanzarote – a couple of kilometers north from the village Yé.
-It was constructed – almost concealed – on the Risco de Famara plateau at approx. 475m / 1.550ft. altitude.
+It was constructed – almost concealed – on the Risco de Famara plateau at approx. 475m / 1.550ft altitude.
 Therefore, with clear skies, the viewing decks and a restaurant/bar have a pretty amazing panoramic vista of the Chinijo Archipelago National Park, mainly the neighboring island of Graciosa and the salt mining at sea level.
 Visibility can change dramatically and very quickly, as clouds will be blown “up” the mountain; my pictures were taken in just 1 minute.
-If the weather isn’t that good, a reduced entrance fee applies though.
+If the weather isn’t that good, a reduced entrance fee applies, though.

 - The César Manrique Foundation is based at his former home in Teguise and also operates the museum in Manrique’s townhouse in Haría.
 The Foundation provides access to both the ingeniously constructed home and the gallery featuring art by Manrique himself as well as his personal collection that includes originals by Pablo Picasso and Joan Miró.

-Manrique’s home is built in a huge lava field in 1966.
+Manrique’s home was built in a huge lava field in 1966.
 The rooms on the first floor, including his studios, were created with the intention of respect with Lanzarote traditions, yet making them more modern with open spaces and large windows.
 The “blending in with the landscape” has been taken to the extreme here 😉

 The literal “ground floor” is very interesting as it contains areas created by boring through the basalt and connecting 5 volcanic bubbles.
 Besides another studio, it houses several recreational areas, including a swimming pool, a barbecue pit, and a small dance floor.